Araripenymphes

-Araripenymphes is an extinct genus of lacewing in the family Nymphidae known from fossils found in the Crato Formation of the Araripe Basin in South America.
-The genus contains a single species, Araripenymphes seldeni.
-The genus was named after the basin.
+Araripenymphes is an extinct genus of lacewing which lived during the Cretaceous period of South America and Asia.
+The type species is A. seldeni from the Crato Formation of Brazil (Araripe Basin).
+The two other species are A. burmanus from the Burmese amber of Myanmar and A. koreicus from the Jinju Formation of South Korea.

 History and classification

-When first described, A. seldoni was known from a single fossil adult which is a compression-impression fossil preserved in layers of soft sedimentary rock.
-Along with other well-preserved insect fossils, the A. seldoni specimens were collected from layers of the Upper Aptian Crato Formation.
+When first described, A. seldeni was known from a single fossil adult which is a compression-impression fossil preserved in layers of soft sedimentary rock.
+Along with other well-preserved insect fossils, the A. seldeni specimens were collected from layers of the Upper Aptian Crato Formation.
 The formation is composed of unweathered grey and oxidized yellow limestones, which preserved numerous insects, fish, birds and reptiles as a notable lagerstätte.
 The area is a preserved inland lake or one of a series of lakes, though the nature as a fresh or salt-water body is uncertain.
 The depth of the basin has been suggested as either shallow or fairly deep.
 The basin formed near the center of the supercontinent Gondwana during the early part of the diversification of flowering plants.

-The A. seldoni holotype specimen was preserved in the Brazilian Society of Paleoarthropodology collections when first studied.
+The A. seldeni holotype specimen was preserved in the Brazilian Society of Paleoarthropodology collections when first studied.
 The fossil was described by paleontologists Federica Menon, Rafael G. Martins-Neto and David M. Martill in a 2005 paper.
 The genus name is a combination of Araripe, for the Araripe Basin where the fossil was collected, combined with nymphes, taken from the family name Nymphidae.
-They coined the specific epithet seldoni to honor Paul Selden, professor with the University of Manchester.
+They coined the specific epithet seldeni to honor Paul Selden, professor with the University of Manchester.

 A second specimen was described by Justine Myskowiak and a research team who published a description of it and a slight revision of the genus diagnosis in 2016.
+In 2017, it was suggested that Araripenymphes instead belongs to the family Crastomylidae within the superfamily Myrmeleontoidea.
+This was supported by the phylogenetic analysis in 2021.
+Lu, Xu and Liu (2022) named a second species A. burmanus based on the Burmese amber (early Cenomanian) where its fossils are found.
+Khramov and Nam (2024) named a third species A. koreicus from the Jinju Formation (Albian) based on the country South Korea where its fossils are found.